All the details you need to watch the European competition's quarter-finals

 European Challenge Cup live stream: How to watch from France

-Certain matches are also available on free-to-air France Télévisions.
+Certain matches are also available on free-to-air France Télévisions, with Montpellier v Benetton on France 4 this weekend.

-European Challenge Cup live stream: How to watch from Europe
+European Challenge Cup live stream: How to watch from New Zealand

 European Challenge Cup live stream: How to watch from South Africa